Demographics of California: Population

 In 2011, there were an estimated 2.6 million undocumented immigrants residing in California.
 California is home to almost 25% of the country's undocumented population, making up 6% of California's residents overall.
 Two-thirds of California's undocumented population have lived in the state for more than 10 years.

-About 52% of California's public school students in the 2011–12 school year identified themselves as Hispanic or Latino and 26% as non-Hispanic Caucasian.
+About 52% of California's public school students in the 2011–2012 school year identified themselves as Hispanic or Latino and 26% as non-Hispanic Caucasian.
 The following ethnic groups made up the rest of the statewide public school student body: Asians (11%), African Americans (7%), Native Americans (0.7%), and Pacific Islanders (0.6%).
 Students of mixed race made up about 2% of the public schools.
 Hispanics have made up the majority of the state's public schools since 2010.
 Los Angeles Unified School District, the largest school district in California and second largest in the nation, is 73% Hispanic, 10% African American, 9% non-Hispanic Caucasian, 6% Asian, 0.5% Native American, and 0.4% Pacific Islander.

+In 2020, amid the COVID-19 pandemic, California's population fell for the first time in history, resulting in its first loss of a congressional seat.
+The state's population declined again in 2021 and 2022.
+The main causes of the decline are: a high mortality rate, a declining natality, a fall in international migration and emigration to other states.
+The latter phenomenon is sometimes called California exodus.
+Population loss was noticed in 34 out of 58 counties in the state between January 2020 and July 2022.
+According to the California Department of Finance, the state's population will stay constant at around 39.5 million until 2060.
+In 2020–2021, California saw an annual loss of 398,795 people.
+Between 2021 and 2022, there was a lower loss in population at 113,649 people.
+The slowing down of population loss as seen in 2022 would continue into 2023 seeing a loss of 75,423 people making it a 0.2% population loss from the previous year as compared to 2022 having a 0.3% loss in 2023.
+In the 2024 population estimate from the US Census Bureau the population of California grew by 232,570 people.